rodolfosantos23/nest-personal-finance-api/README.md

 - Unity and End to End tests

+This repository is for studies and portifolio purposes.
+I known that concepts like DDD are made for complex system but it's just a starting point.

-This repository is for studies purposes, the concepts and de code structure will change often 😂
+PS: The concepts and the code structure can change often 😂

 ## Installation